sudoDeVinci/LocalCoCaptain/README.md

 ### PyAudio Install

-First we need to grab our global pre-reqs.
+For our audio transcription, we need to grab some global pre-reqs before creating our virtualenv.

 ```bash
     sudo apt install portaudio19-dev python-pyaudio